jonathanrocher/ets_tutorial/README.md

     - add button to launch the face detection on all images
     - add widgets to filter images
   - step 6: pyface application: adding menu and branding
-  - step 7: pyface application: advanced features [OPTIONAL]
+  - step 7: Advanced features
+    - Using traits_futures to move tasks to the background
   - step 8: Packaging and sharing